sanger-bentley-group/cps_extractor/README.md

   - A serotype report (`seroba_serotype_report.csv`)
   - A gene comparison file (`sample_gene_comparison.csv`) showing any differences in gene order between the sample and reference
   - A `snp_dists` folder which contains snp distance CSV files for each gene in the sample and reference CPS annotations
+  - A `proteins` folder which contains the amino acid sequence for each gene in the sample

-If you run the pipeline using the `--serotype` argument, the pangenome analysis results will be in the `panaroo_pangenome_results` folder
+If you run the pipeline using the `--serotype` argument, the pangenome analysis results will be in the `panaroo_pangenome_results` folder and there will be a `proteins` folder containing amino acid sequences per gene for all samples
 &nbsp;
 # Usage
 ## Requirements